When Do You Need Multiple Content Calendars?

 Team: Is There a Dedicated Group Owning and Managing This Initiative?

 Collaboration is crucial, but can be one of the biggest barriers for content teams to overcome, especially in larger and more distributed organizations.
-As such, it’s helpful to structure your calendar by users — who will need to access and utilize a particular calendar and who won’t?
-If there’s a defined group working on an initiative, you can create a calendar for it and give access only to the people who need it, thus reducing the “too many cooks” pitfall.
+As such, it’s helpful to structure your calendar by teams and users — who will need to access and utilize a particular calendar.
+If there’s a defined group working on an initiative, you can create a calendar for it and give access only to the people who need it, thus reducing the “too many cooks in the kitchen” pitfall.

 Workflow: Does This Initiative Have Its Own Unique Workflow Process?